huanqiwen/huanqiwen.github.io/_projects/1_project.md

 category: work
 ---

-I'm the speaker of the toric geometry seminar (2023 Spring-2024 Autumn).
-Reference is Fulton's "Introduction to Toric Varieties".
-Below is my notes.
-Later I shall organize them in my blog.
+I was the speaker for the Toric Geometry Seminar (Fall 2023 – Fall 2024).
+The main references were Fulton’s Introduction to Toric Varieties and Cox–Little–Schenck’s Toric Varieties.
+Below are my notes, which I may later organize in LaTeX.

 ### Notes list (To be continued)